Coroner: United Kingdom

-Jurisdiction
+A coroner's jurisdiction is limited to determining who the deceased was and how, when and where they came by their death.
+When the death is suspected to have been either sudden with unknown cause, violent or unnatural, the coroner decides whether to hold a post-mortem examination and, if necessary, an inquest.
 The majority of deaths are not investigated by the coroner.
-If the deceased has been under medical care, or has been seen by a doctor within 14 days of death (no time limitation in the United States), then the doctor can issue a death certificate.
+If the deceased has been under medical care, or has been seen by a doctor within 14 days of death, then the doctor can issue a death certificate.
 However, if the deceased died without being seen by a doctor, or if the doctor is unwilling to make a determination, the coroner will investigate the cause and manner of death.
 The coroner will also investigate when a death is deemed violent or unnatural, where the cause is unknown, where a death is the result of poisoning or industrial injury, or if it occurred in police custody or prison.

+The coroner's court is a court of law, and accordingly the coroner may summon witnesses.
+Those found to be lying are guilty of perjury.
+Additional powers of the coroner may include the power of subpoena and attachment, the power of arrest, the power to administer oaths, and sequester juries of six during inquests.
 Any person aware of a dead body lying in the district of a coroner has a duty to report it to the coroner; failure to do so is an offence.
 This can include bodies brought into England or Wales.

 The coroner has a team of coroner's officers (previously often ex-police officers, but increasingly from a nursing or other paramedical background) who carry out the investigation on the coroner's behalf.
 A coroner's investigation may involve a simple review of the circumstances, ordering a post-mortem examination, or they may decide that an inquest is appropriate.
 When a person dies in the custody of the legal authorities (in police cells, or in prison), an inquest must be held.
 In England, inquests are usually heard without a jury (unless the coroner wants one).
 However, a case in which a person has died under the control of central authority must have a jury, as a check on the possible abuse of governmental power.

-The coroner's court is a court of law, and accordingly, the coroner may summon witnesses.
-Those found to be lying are guilty of perjury.

-Additional powers of the coroner may include the power of subpoena and attachment, the power of arrest, the power to administer oaths, and sequester juries of six during inquests.

 Coroners also have a role in treasure cases.
 This role arose from the ancient duty of the coroner as a protector of the property of the Crown.
 It is now contained in the Treasure Act 1996.
 This jurisdiction is no longer exercised by local coroners, but by specialist "coroners for treasure" appointed by the Chief Coroner.